Whiteley Bank

-Whiteley Bank, also spelled "Whitely Bank", is a small village or hamlet on the Isle of Wight, United Kingdom.
+Whiteley Bank, also spelled "Whitely Bank", is a small village or hamlet in the civil parish of Newchurch, on the Isle of Wight, England.
 It is located two miles west of Shanklin and 5 + 1/2 mi south-east of Newport.
 It is mainly known by the crossroads, now styled as a mini-roundabout, between the A3020, B3327 and Canteen Road to Apse Heath.

-Whiteley Bank is in Newchurch Parish.
+Name

+The name means 'the bank at the white clearing or pasture', from Old English hwīt and lēah with Middle English banke.